zariness00/Free-time-projects/Python_ML/Boosting-ML-models/README.md

 ## Results

-Performance on the test set:
+Performance on the test set(AdaBoosting):

 Accuracy: 0.8574
 Precision: 0.7247